 Registration Open for Plants.
 Animals.
 Words 2014 “Framing Interdisciplinarity”Plants.
 Animals.
 Words. is a workshop designed to encourage interdisciplinary research in the areas of linguistics and ethnobiology by bringing together researchers from these fields and others to share knowledge and skills through hands-on workshops and discussions.
 Workshop dates: 3-5 October 2014 Location: University of Kent, Canterbury, CT2 7NZ Open to: students and experienced or e...

 Dr Simon Black’s research on the Barbary Lion and Moroccan Royal lions features in a new National Geographic children’s bookDr Simon Black's research on the Barbary Lion and his development of the European studbook for Moroccan Royal lions features in a new National Geographic children's book "Mission: lion rescue", which is part of a new activity book series on animal conservation.
 Simon will also be presenting studbook management at the Association of Bri...

-Endangered Species Recovery Programme is ValidatedWe are delighted to announce that the Postgraduate Diploma (PGDip) in Endangered Species Recovery has been validated by the University of Kent for 2015.
-This innovative programme has been pioneered through a collaboration between Durrell Institute of Conservation and Ecology (DICE) within the School of Anthropology and Conservation and Durrell Wildlife Conservation Trust.
+Endangered Species Recovery Programme is ValidatedWe are delighted to announce that the Durrell Postgraduate Diploma (PGDip) in Endangered Species Recovery has been validated by the University of Kent for 2015.
+This innovative programme has been pioneered by Durrell Wildlife Conservation Trust.
 The programme offers students the opportunity to study for 6 months in Mauritius in a unique blend of academic study and in situ fieldwork.
 The course partners with the Mauritian Wildlife Foundation (MWF) who h...

 Gerry Ryan talk – TODAY"Juggling science, politics, and conservation in the Mekong dolphin circus" is the title for Gerry Ryan's talk today.
 Gerry joins us from University of Melbourne.
 1-2pm Swingland Room, Marlowe Building.
 Open to all